openaps/AndroidAPSdocs/docs/EN/Configuration/BG-Source.md

 * Install PocTech App
 * Select PocTech App in ConfigBuilder (setting in AndroidAPS).

-**For users of other CGM uploaded to nightscout:**<br>
+## For users of other CGM uploaded to Nightscout<br>
 If you have any other CGM set up that sends your data to [Nightscout](http://www.nightscout.info) then<br>
-* In AndroidAPS Preferences enter your nightscout website and API secret.
+* In AndroidAPS Preferences enter your Nightscout website and API secret.
 * Select NSClient in ConfigBuilder (setting in AndroidAPS).